Tuesday 05 Dec 2023

 It’s not an overstatement to say that the Village has everything.
 Thirsty?
 There’s too many bars to name.
 Hungry?
 Well sit yourself down at one of the many restaurants.
 Tired?
 Check-in to a B&B and rest comfortably.
 That’s without even mentioning the sex shops and saunas that are sure to arouse the curiosity of any passerby.

 Without question it’s the nightlife that brings the majority of people into the area.
 Canal Street alone is lined with clubs open until the early hours of the morning.
 One staple, G-A-Y, is perhaps the most recognisable thanks to its sister club in London.
 This dimly lit hotspot gets going early on thanks to its bargain drink prices that run throughout the week.
-Meanwhile, further along the strip you’ll find View.
-This club boasts a basement disco that is unmatched by any other in town and one usually at maximum capacity.

 Find Bar Pop on FacebookVaried opening times keep the crowds coming all night long.
 On select dates some of the venues keep their doors open until the early hours of the morning, including Bar Pop and Void, which has been known to kick people out at 10am.
 Obviously it’s not for the faint-hearted – you’ve been warned.